Fever for the Flava

 "Fever for the Flava" is a song by American rock band Hot Action Cop.
-It was listed at number six on "The 50 Worst Songs of the 2000s" by The Village Voice.
-Christopher Weingarten wrote that it was "a soft-R ode to screeching nonsense words that mean genitals."
 The line 'got the fever for the flava' was taken from a 1980 Pringles ad.
 The music video was directed by Marc Klasfeld.

 Critical reception

 Johnny Loftus of AllMusic described the song as "harmless, high-fiving fun," making note of its "ear-splitting guitars and muscular drum fills".

-She got the power of the ooh-yeah!
+It was listed at number six on "The 50 Worst Songs of the 2000s" by The Village Voice.
+Christopher Weingarten wrote that it was "a soft-R ode to screeching nonsense words that mean genitals."